bertbert72/homeassistant-justaddpower/README.md

 # Homeassistant Just Add Power
 A Home Assistant component for the Just Add Power HD over IP 2G/3G systems.
+Currently requires a supported Cisco switch configured with JADConfig.

 # Usage
 + Drop the file into the custom_components/media_player directory.